Who loves you? Probably a bunch of people in real life. But blog-wise, who is your friend and who isn’t?

-- Feedburner, and the number of your subscribers
+- Feedburner with the number of your subscribers

-- Technorati and the number of inbound links
+- Technorati with the number of inbound links

-PageRank are updated every few months… the last time was in February 2008 but no one can really predict the updates.
+PageRank are updated every few months.
+The last update was in February 2008 but no one can really predict the schedule.
 PageRank updates are known to bring good news to some and bad to others.
 Late 2007, bloggers who used Pay Per Post or similar services were slammed by Google and a lot of them, if not all, lost their PageRank.

 How do you get a high PageRank?
 Some invest on their PageRank by buying links from high-ranking websites, some try to game the system and use black hat SEO, some just exchange links… there are many techniques out there.
 My best bet would be: work on your content and on your website and you’ll be just fine.
 It seems useless to me to link to a bunch of irrelevant websites which will, ultimately, reduce the quality and relevancy of Google search results.
 I didn’t know about PageRank at all until I reached PageRank 4 and trust me, I didn’t do much for that.
 Give it a bit of time, exchange links with bloggers in your niche and chances are, you will see your PageRank raise.
 And won’t get a headache in the process.

-You can check your PageRank with the following tools:
+You can check your PageRank with the following tool:

 - The Feedburner Feedsmith plugin for WordPress (detects all ways to access your feed and redirect them to FeedBurner)

-Technorati and the links: Technorati is a search engine for blogs, and probably the most popular around.
+Technorati is a search engine for blogs, and probably the most popular around.
 It counts the numbers of unique links to your blog in a given period and rank you.
 Even if you don’t make it to the top page (seriously, who does?), it’s a useful tool to see who linked to you.
 Who added you in a blogroll?
 Who quoted your post?
 Who tagged you?
-A lot of blogger don’t mention it and it sounds like a good way to find out!
+Many bloggers don’t mention it and it sounds like a good way to find out!

 Have a look at: